dxatscale/sfpowerscripts/decision records/003-Depenedency-Manager.md

 It will prompt the user for each package version, the command will then update all dependencies found for the package.

 ## Decision
+Development to commence on the solution and be included in the september release